-- Make sure the dermatologist uses Dermoscopy or dermatoscopy.
+- Make sure the dermatologist uses dermatoscopy.
 It is a scoping technique that uses skin surface microscopy.
 It can also be called epiluminoscopy and epiluminescent microscopy.
 It allows the dermatologist to look into the layers, color patterns and changes deep within the mole, rather than just glancing at the surface.

 - If anything atypical is found, the dermatologist will determine if it should be removed for biopsy or if it should be watched.
 The appropriate time period for “watching” is three months.

 Many dermatologists will photograph moles they want to keep an eye on to best detect any change.
 Still others may recommend “mole-mapping” technology in families at high risk for the disease.
 This involves full body photography, but is relatively new.